|

 = Territorial losses 1866

-compromise was negotiated in 1867 with the result that Austria was divided into two
+any future.
+A compromise was negotiated in 1867 with the result that Austria was divided

-realms in a union with each other.
-One part was a Hungarian nation state and the new
+into a union of two realms.
+One of the realms was a Hungarian nation state and the new

-creation was to be called "Austria-Hungary".
+joint state was thereafter called "Austria-Hungary".
 The Hungarians were satisfied

 with this solution but there were plenty of other nationalities who envied the